 Therefore, you will have the best results from high-fat heavy cream that has been chilled to 40 F or below.
 And it's not a bad idea to chill your bowl and the wire whip attachment you're using to whip the cream.
 Anything you can do to keep the cream cool will ultimately help stabilize the whipped cream.

-Stabilize Your Whipped Cream with Gelatin
+Stabilize Your Whipped Cream With Gelatin

 But sometimes these tips aren't enough, whether it's because it's a warm day or you're making your whipped cream a couple of hours or more ahead of time.
 In this case, you can add a stabilizing agent to your whipped cream to help it hold its peaks.
 And the stabilizing agent that works best is plain, unflavored gelatin.

 Figure 10 grams of gelatin for every quart of heavy cream you're using.
 Start by softening the gelatin in 1/4 cup of cold water, then slowly warm it until the gelatin dissolves.
-Begin whipping the cream as usual, making sure it's well chilled before you begin.
-When it starts to thicken, pour the liquefied gelatin into the cream while mixing on high speed.
+Begin whipping the cream, as usual, making sure it's well chilled before you begin.
+When it starts to thicken, pour the liquefied gelatin into the cream while mixing at high speed.
 Continue to whip until the cream reaches the consistency you want.